torch/torch7/doc/maths.md

 <a name="torch.pstrf"></a>
 ### torch.pstrf([res, piv, ] A [, 'U' or 'L'] ) ###

-Cholesky factorization with complete pivoting of a real symmetric positive semidefinite 2D tensor `A`.
+Cholesky factorization with complete pivoting of a real symmetric positive semidefinite 2D `Tensor` `A`.
 The matrix `A` has to be a positive semi-definite and symmetric.
 The factorization has the form

     P**T * A * P = U**T * U ,  if UPLO = 'U',